 For the purpose of our legitimate business interests we may be required to share some of your personal information with, including but not limited to:

-Viewings, offers and Tenancy; In order to provide a professional service to both prospective tenants and our client, it is necessary that certain pieces of relevant personal information will be passed on between both parties regarding viewings, negotiation of agreement, and content of the agreement itself.
-Please note, where we are conducting a viewing on your behalf, it is important that you check your property prior to the viewing to ensure that any personal information you would not wish a viewer to see is removed.
+Viewings, offers and Tenancy; In order to provide a professional service to both prospective tenants and our client, it is necessary that certain pieces of relevant personal information will be passed on between both parties regarding viewings, negotiation of the agreement, and content of the agreement itself.
+Please note, that when we are conducting a viewing on your behalf, it is important that you check your property prior to the viewing to ensure that any personal information you would not wish a viewer to see is removed.